 At the bottom are several washed brown leaves of medium size that mimic the living conditions of the fish in natural conditions.

-Tetra firefly is not gluttonous and not whimsical in the choice of feed.
-With pleasure, it absorbs both live and frozen food.
-It is advisable to alternate animal feed with dry or canned.
+Glowlight Tetra is not gluttonous and not whimsical in the choice of feed.
+These tetras can eat both live and frozen food with full pleasure.
+It is advised to give an alternate feed with dry or canned.

-With prolonged feeding with a uniform feed, the tetra becomes faded and slows down its growth.
+With prolonged uniform feeding, the tetra becomes faded and slows down its growth.

 The recommendations are as follows: